JoseSojan123/JoseSojan123/README.md

 I'm a developer with a curious mind, always eager to explore the intersection of technology and creativity.
 Whether it's building intuitive UIs, training ML models, or designing engaging digital experiences, I love bringing ideas to life.

+Currently, I'm exploring cloud development with a focus on AWS services and aiming to deepen my understanding of scalable backend architectures and cloud-based solutions.

 ---

 ## Tech Stack